induane/asinine-website/topics/articles/2018/editorial/article_31.rst

 Finland, and Sweden) and the USA definitely don't buy that concept at all.
 Yet, paradoxically it doesn't result in the outcomes you might expect.
-The Nordic countries often have gender quotas, more access to education, more equal opportunity than in the USA .
+The Nordic countries often have gender quotas, more access to education, more equal opportunity than in the USA.
 Despite this, the USA (and even those more conservative countries I mentioned earlier from those surveys) often have more women in higher positions than the Nordic countries.
-The quotas didn't really work out as a gauge for whether the investment in equalizing opportunity worked out.

 The problem isn't the attempt to provide more equal opportunity but rather the attempt to measure that success by means of measuring outcome.
 Outcome is only